harrisonharrisonharrison/Cinemaker/README.md

 ## Inspiration

 We wanted to revolutionize how people decide *what to watch next*.
-Instead of endlessly scrolling through pages and vague descriptions, **Cinemaker** delivers an immersive, instant-viewing experience by combining **YouTube trailers** with **AI-generated summaries**.
+Instead of endlessly scrolling through pages and vague descriptions, **Cinemaker** delivers an immersive, instant-viewing taste testing experience by combining **YouTube trailers** with **AI-generated summaries**.

 ---